What Is Cardiac Catheterization?

 This procedure can take anywhere between half an hour to two hours to perform.
 The preparation, however, can elongate the process by several hours.
 Be prepared to have your schedule cleared for the day when you are receiving a cardiac catheter.
 It’s best to assume you will be in the hospital for the entire day of your procedure.

 Cardiac Cath Recovery

 Once your procedure is finished, you will go to the recovery room and be monitored for at least 2 hours.
 A medical history, physical, electrocardiogram (EKG), and/or blood work may be done.
 If a balloon or stent was used to open a blocked blood vessel, you will need to stay in the hospital for at least one night.
-You should not plan on going to work or making any other plans the day of your procedure.
+You should not plan on going to work or making any other plans on the day of your procedure.
 Please arrange for someone to drive you home.
 You cannot drive or use public transportation that day.